 Step Six

-Toast two slices of bread until they are slightly browned.
+Toast a few slices of bread of any size until they are slightly browned.

 Step Seven

-Remove your marinated cheese from the fridge & start loading your toast!
+Remove your marinated cheese from the fridge & start loading your toast in the order listed below.

 > Spoon some of the herbed, olive oil onto the the warm bread.